dansmyers/ProgrammingWithAI/Activities/7-RAG_AdvisorBot.md

   the user's question
   """

-  return f"""\n\nHuman: You help students with academic advising questions.
+  return f"""\n\nYou help students with academic advising questions.
 Given a question, generate a list of 5 relevant topics that can be used to search for relevant information in the college's academic catalog.

 The question is: {question}

 Output your keywords as a JSON that has one property "keywords" that is a list of strings.
-Only output valid JSON.\n\nAssistant:{{"""
+Only output valid JSON."""

 def get_related_entries(question):